Abdul-Jimoh/Abdul-Jimoh/README.md

 # Hey, I'm Abdulqadir 👋

-Frontend engineer building products that people actually use.
+Software engineer building products that people actually use.
 I turn ideas into polished, functional web applications.

 ## 💻 What I Do